inn-ctrl/Final_Project/README.md

 9. Interpretation: There is always the current model performance interpretation in the file 3. model_selectin found in the notebooks folder

+10. Model Storage: The best model is sotred in requirements with a joblib extention.
+It can be easily used with any kind of data.

 # References
 S. Flowers (1974), Why Employees Stay.
 Retrieved from: https://hbr.org/1973/07/why-employees-stay
 Dataset: Link: https://www.kaggle.com/datasets/thedevastator/employee-attrition-and-factors